 \subsection{Generating datasets using class names}

-In the absence of a training set of real images, we use the generator $\mathcal{G}$ presented in the previous section to synthesize images for each class in the class set $\classset$.
+In the absence of a training set of real images, we use the generator $\mathcal{G}$ presented in the previous section to synthesize images for each class in the set $\classset$.
 To do so, we need to provide the generator with at least one prompt per class.
 When used as an input, this class-conditioned prompt $p_c$ triggers the generation of a synthetic image $\vx_c = g(p_c)$ from class $c$.
 The simplest prompt one could think of is the class name \ie, $p_c = $~``$c$''.
-Note that although CLIP~\cite{radford2021clip} uses $p_c = $~``a photo of $c$'' for their zero-shot experiments, we found that only using the class name gave better results.
+Although CLIP~\cite{radford2021clip} uses $p_c = $~``a photo of a $c$'' for their zero-shot experiments, using only the class name gives better results in our case.

-In the case of ImageNet, each class is associated with one or more \textit{synsets}, \ie, entities, in the WordNet~\cite{miller1995wordnet} graph.
+Each class in ImageNet is associated with one or more \textit{synsets}, \ie, entities, in the WordNet~\cite{miller1995wordnet} graph.
 We use the synset lemmas corresponding to each class as class-name prompt ``$c$'', comma-separated if more than one. \Cref{fig:im100_c} shows random examples of images generated with such prompts.
-At first glance, one can appreciate the ability of the generator to create photo-realistic images given only a class name (more qualitative experiments can be seen in Appendix).
+At first glance, one can appreciate the ability of the generator to create photo-realistic images given only a class name.
 In~\cref{sec:experiments}, we show that one can already obtain surprisingly good image classification results by simply training a model with this synthetic dataset.

-Upon close inspection of the generated images, however, some issues become apparent: a)~\textbf{Semantic errors}: The generated images for some classes may capture the wrong semantics (\eg, see the ``papillon'' class in~\Cref{fig:im100_c}), b)~\textbf{lack of diversity}: Generated images tend to look alike (an issue more apparent in the figures presented in~\Cref{sec:sup_qualitative}, where we show many more images per class), and c)~\textbf{visual domain issues}: some classes tend to shift away from natural images towards sketches or art (\eg, the ``pirate ship'' class in~\Cref{fig:im100_c}).
-We discuss and address these issues next.
+Upon close inspection of the generated images, however, some issues become apparent: a)~\textbf{semantic errors}: Images generated for some classes may capture the wrong semantics (\eg, see the ``papillon'' class in~\Cref{fig:im100_c}), b)~\textbf{lack of diversity}: Generated images tend to look alike (an issue more apparent in the supplementary material, and c)~\textbf{visual domain issues}: some classes tend to shift away from natural images towards sketches or art (\eg, the ``pirate ship'' class in~\Cref{fig:im100_c}).
+We discuss and address these issues in the following.